exmy/AnyJava/README.md

-# AnyJava
+# CSNotes
-some reading notes and practice code about java
+some reading notes  about CS